“Sicily isn’t just an island, it’s a continent.”

 En primeur is an opportunity to buy wine before it is bottled, in order to get it at a reasonable price.
-This is very necessary in the case of Bordeaux, but, I’ve heard complaints that even the en primeur prices are beyond anybody but bankers and Chinese investors.
+This is very necessary in the case of Bordeaux, but I’ve heard complaints that now even the en primeur prices are beyond anybody but bankers and Chinese investors.

 Refined wine is fairly recent to Sicily: it was only around 35 years ago that a new wave of winemakers and cantines started to improve and produce fine wines.
 The wine industry, as in much of Europe, was devastated by the phylloxera wipe-out in the mid 19th century.
 From that era until the 1980s/90s, the regional wines were either ordinary table wines or had been used to bulk out mainland Italian wines.